beaurancourt/blog/markdown/difficult-open-world-bosses.md

 On the diplomacy front, this is something that a single stealthed rogue can ruin.
 If one upset nerd has the power to wipe your group over and over, you bet your bottom dollar they'll try over and over.

+Credit to @Noaani on the Ashes of Creation forums for exposing me to the idea!